le-chartreux/linux-config/README.md

 #### [apt](https://wiki.debian.org/Apt)

-A package manager utilized in [Debian](https://www.debian.org/) and its derivatives, including Ubuntu.
+A package manager used in [Debian](https://www.debian.org/) and its derivatives, including Ubuntu.

 ```sh
 # Update the system